azure-ai-foundry/.github/profile/README.md

 [![Azure AI Foundry Discord](https://dcbadge.limes.pink/api/server/kzRShWzttr)](https://discord.gg/kzRShWzttr)

-Welcome to the Azure AI Foundry GitHub Community.
+Welcome to the Azure AI Foundry Developer Community.
 We are here to support you in building the next great thing with Azure AI Foundry from:
 * Content and repositories below to guide you
 * [GitHub Discussions](https://github.com/orgs/azure-ai-foundry/discussions) to connect directly with the creators of the platform Q&A style
 * [Join the Azure AI Foundry Discord](https://aka.ms/azureai/discord) enabling developers to connect in real time, collaborate, share events and opportunities and build the future of AI together